 A surprise engagement isn't easy to pull off, but my fiancé had me saying yes with a sweet proposal for marriage.
-See his perfect proposal, complete with will you marry me signs and a tasty proposal dessert he whipped up!).
+See his perfect proposal, complete with will you marry me signs and a tasty proposal dessert.

 As many of you know, I got engaged a few weeks ago, the night of a wild northeast snowstorm.
 So I'm going to tell you the story of how my fiancé, Lawrence, proposed with the most creative proposal!
 How did he pop the question and pull off a surprise engagement?
 Here are all the details of how he asked, how I said "yes," and why I can't wait to say "I do."